What Boxing Gloves Should I Use? A Complete Beginner’s Guide (UK)

 -

-Boxing gloves are measured in ounces (oz), which refers to the glove’s weight and padding level.
+Boxing gloves are measured in ounces (oz), which refers to padding weight.

 10oz Gloves